joshuabhorrocks/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+1a.
+Setting up a dynamic port and creating usefule Middleware functions

 - [ ] Describe Middleware?
+2a.
+Middleware is a special type of function that lets you modify req/res objects.
+Has convient next() functionality

 - [ ] Describe a Resource?
+3a.
+In a RESTful API, everything is considered a resource

 - [ ] What can the API return to help clients know if a request was successful?
+4a.
+It can return the result of a request and any errors if the request failed

 - [ ] How can we partition our application into sub-applications?
+5a.
+By creating additional components to house API calls and Middleware and then routing those back to the index file

 ## Minimum Viable Product